-Gone are the days of hot wiring.
-Thieves, these days are smarter than we can imagine.
+With development and evolution thieves these days are smarter than we can imagine.
 They are through with the technology and know how to hack as well.
 They use advanced software to gain access to cars and start the engine.
-Several evolving techniques are used in modern vehicles that make them more enticing to thieves.
+Several techniques are used in modern vehicles that make them more enticing to thieves.
 There are anti-theft systems that can protect your car from thieves, but you need to be extra cautious.
 Here's a list of conventional techniques used to steal vehicles having keyless entry systems and keyless start buttons — and how to keep them safe.

 Common techniques used to steal cars with keyless entry system-